suijingfeng/vkOpenArena/README.md

 you can play with the cvars(r\_pbr, r\_cubemapping, r\_hdr, r\_ssao ...) to enable
 corresponding feature.
 It also consume more compute power and need more memory, set com\_hunkMegs to 256 instand 128, otherwise it will quit and inform you hunk
-allocate failed when there are more player or in some large map.
-See ioq3's
+allocate failed when there are more player playing or in the case of some large map.
-rendergl2 readme.
+See ioq3 rendergl2 readme.

 In my test( See the benchmark blow), It(vulkan backend) run faster in newer hardware,